solliancenet/azure-synapse-analytics-workshop-400/day-01/activity02-data-engineering-discussion.md

 C) Integration Runtime

-A: Use SQL Pools or SQL Serverless to run T-SQL code that uses the **OPENROWSET** statement with wildcards (*) in the path.

 ## Audience Poll 4

 Q: You need to transform the data on-premises or within a specific VNET before loading it.
 Which option should you use to run the transformations (pick only one)?